-Jackson Chaney Colorized and enhanced with facial angle change.
+Jackson Chaney Colorized and Enhanced Portraits

-Jackson Chaney Life Portrait
+About Jackson Chaney

 Jackson Chaney was born on July 16, 1817, in Pittsylvania County, Virginia, the son of Moses and Sarah Haley Chaney.
 He married Ann Milam of Halifax County, Virginia.
 They had nine children.
 Jackson died on February 15, 1894 at his home in Laurel Grove, Pittsylvania County, Virginia.